rkuma183/wilsonmar.github.io/_posts/2016-07-30-git-commits.md

    PROTIP: This ensures that you'll avoid typos.

-   PROTIP: Here again, enterprises have a security standard for pass phrases such as at least 5 words and contain numbers
+   PROTIP: Here again, enterprises usually have a security standard for strong pass phrases such as at least 5 words and contain numbers.

 0. Move your mouse immediately after clicking OK.